Apply privacy to my domain name?

 Only .nz domain names registered to individuals can opt to have the Individual Registrant Privacy Option (IRPO).
 If you are an individual not involved in significant trade, we recommend that you think about adding this feature.

-With IRPO, your address and telephone number will be withheld from being publicly searchable as part of your WHOIS registration.
+With IRPO, your physical address and telephone number will be withheld from being publicly displayed as part of your WHOIS registration.

 Your personal information is held securely by the Domain Name Commission and InternetNZ.
 Together, we run and manage the .nz domain namespace with the privacy option.
 With IRPO applied, your details are restricted from being publicly available.